austin-leung/Keys-to-Success/README.md

 ## Problem:
 What is the boolean value of the statement

->there exists a path through a maze starting at a designated beginning and ending at treasure
+>there exists a path through a maze, starting at a designated beginning and ending at treasure

 ?